JustinTArthur/serverwamp/README.md

   * Consider [Autobahn|Python](https://autobahn.readthedocs.io/) instead.
 * you want a WAMP router out of the box.
   * Consider [Crossbar.io](https://crossbar.io/) instead.

-## Known Deficiencies
-* Project is in the prototyping stages, so documentation isn't available on low-level features yet.

 ## Development